lsils/mockturtle/docs/algorithms/mapper.rst

 Extended technology mapping
 ---------------------------

-**Header:** ``mockturtle/algorithms/experimental/emap.hpp``
+**Header:** ``mockturtle/algorithms/emap.hpp``

 The command `emap` stands for extended mapper.
-The current version supports up to 2-output gates, such as full adders and half adders, and it provides a 2x speedup in mapping time compared to command `map` for similar or better quality.
+It supports large library cells, of more than 6 inputs, and can perform matching using 3 different methods: Boolean, pattern, or hybrid.
+The current version can map to 2-output gates, such as full adders and half adders, and provides a 2x speedup in mapping time compared to command `map` for similar or better quality.
 Similarly, to `map`, the implementation is independent of the underlying graph representation.
-Moreover, `emap` supports "don't touch" white boxes.
+Additionally, `emap` supports "don't touch" white boxes (gates).

+Command `emap` can return the mapped network in two formats.
+Command `emap` returns a `cell_view<block_network>` that supports multi-output cells.
+Command `emap_klut` returns a `binding_view<klut_network>` similarly as command `map`.

-The following example shows how to perform delay-oriented technology mapping from an and-inverter graph using the default settings:
+The following example shows how to perform delay-oriented technology mapping from an and-inverter graph using large cells up to 9 inputs:

 .. code-block:: c++